Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 ## ✨ Research Novelty

-The novelty and contribution of this research to knowledge was in the successful _**development and training of a multi-facet facial recognition model that accurately identified pre-registered students under different real-time conditions, specifically in varying lighting, head variations, and the use of accessories,  (limited to glasses and beards )**_.
+The novelty and contribution of this research to knowledge was in the successful _**development and training of a multi-facet facial recognition model that recognized pre-registered students under different real-time conditions, specifically in varying lighting, head variations, and the use of accessories,  (limited to glasses and beards )**_.
 In contrast to conventional models, which often exhibited reduced performance under these conditions, this research improved the domain of intelligent educational attendance systems by providing a model that could be used for practical deployments in educational institutions.

 ---